 Successful and timely completion of clinical trials will require that we enroll a sufficient number of patient candidates.
-In the Phase 1/2 clinical trial of MCLA-128 that we commenced in February 2015, we plan to enroll up to 120 patients with various solid tumors that are relapsed or refractory to at least one prior regimen of available standard treatment or for whom no curative therapy is available.
-In the Phase 1/2 clinical trial of MCLA-117 that we expect to commence in the second quarter of 2016, we plan to enroll approximately 50 patients with tumors of all AML subtypes.
+In the Phase 1 clinical trial of MCLA-128 that we commenced in February 2015, we plan to enroll up to 200 patients with various solid tumors that are relapsed or refractory to at least one prior regimen of available standard treatment or for whom no curative therapy is available.
+In the Phase 1 clinical trial of MCLA-117 that commenced in May 2016, we plan to enroll up to 50 adult patients with AML.
 Trials may be subject to delays as a result of patient enrollment taking longer than anticipated or patient withdrawal.